-(1) For vesting that occurred prior to our initial public offering, the value of the C Units is determined by reference to third party valuations, using interpolation for vesting dates that occurred between the final valuation and our initial public offering.
-For vesting that occurred following our initial public offering, the value of the C Units is determined based on the distributions the C Units would be eligible to receive upon a liquidation of Scooby LP using the closing price of our Class A common stock on the applicable vesting date for purposes of valuing the Class A common stock held indirectly by Scooby LP.
+(1) The value of the C Units is determined based on the distributions the C Units would be eligible to receive upon a liquidation of Scooby LP using the closing price of our Class A common stock on the applicable vesting date for purposes of valuing the Class A common stock held indirectly by Scooby LP.
 In each case, the per C Unit value is reduced by the applicable Distribution Threshold.
-For Mr. Coughlin, each of his C Units that vested during fiscal 2020 had a Distribution Threshold in excess of the per C Unit value.